 - 6 oz smoked salmon

-- 2 tsp chopped fresh dill plus additional for garnishing
+- 2 teaspoon chopped fresh dill plus additional for garnishing

 - In a medium size mixing bowl using an electric mixer, whip together the cream cheese, sour cream, mayonnaise, lemon juice, worcestershire sauce, garlic salt, lemon pepper and onion powder.